FScociety/soerensc-web-hugo/content/work/shorts/melon_movie/index.md

     - Premire-Pro
     - Photoshop
 weight: 60
-summary: "A short movie about a melon piece exploring the world"
+summary: "A short movie about a melon piece becoming alive and exploring the world."
 date: 2021-05-15
 year: 2021
 ---